Historical Preservation Commission does a lot with nothing - Charles City Press

 “We’re not going to ask for $750 if we don’t need $750,” Wicks said.
 “We weren’t planning on asking for money.”

-The commission is required to meet at least 4 times a year.
+The commission is required to meet at least four times a year.
 It surpasses that every year.

 After a discussion with the city, Wicks decided a small budget wouldn’t hurt and would give the commission more flexibility.